 - Academic desk/exam copy requests: to apply, please email shaun [at] themantle.net with the following information: name, position, school, department, mailing address, the book being requested, course title, and course starting date.

-- Books sellers can place orders through Ingram.
+- Books sellers can place orders through Ingram or SPD.

 Forbidden Fruit (Kenya) by Stanley Gazemba.
 A delicious tale of greed, lust, and betrayal, Stanley Gazemba’s Forbidden Fruit is more than a dramatic tale of rural life in western Kenya.
 The moral slips and desperate cover-ups—sometimes sad, sometimes farcical—are the stories of time and place beyond the village of Maragoli.
 Gazemba's novel, previously published in Kenya as The Stone Hills of Maragoli (Kwani?
 2010), won the prestigious Jomo Kenyatta Prize for Literature.

 The Sound of Things to Come (Nigeria) by Emmanuel Iduma.
 This breakthrough novel illuminates the complex interconnectedness of several lives in modern day Nigeria.
 Loosely centered on the activities of a church, it becomes apparent there are several centers of the universe.
 Told from various points of view, the unconventional form breaks free from the strictures of linear narratives we've come to expect from the contemporary novel.
 For the rising generation of Nigerian writers, Iduma's work truly is the sound of things to come.